gost/server/docs/gost_docker.md

 ## Docker support

-Work has started on Docker support for GOST
+Work has started on Docker support for GOST.
+The GOST Docker image is available at [https://hub.docker.com/r/geodan/gost/] and is automatic rebuild after a Github commit.

 # Building GOST Docker image